ligato/docs/docs/tutorials/08_grpc-tutorial.md

 Start the App with `./client`.
 This command passes the example interface config to the VPP agent via the gRPC server.
 The VPP agent then puts the example interface configuration to the VPP data plane.

+---

 ### Notification watcher

-The gRPC client can receive automatic notifications from the VPP agent GRPC server.
+The gRPC client can receive automatic notifications from the VPP agent gRPC server.

-To prepare a notification watcher, perform the steps in the following:
+To prepare a notification watcher, perform the following:

 Add a `watchNotif()` method to the `grpc_client.go` code.
 The gRPC client periodically polls the VPP agent gRPC server for notifications.
 The server side maintains a history of up to 100 indexed notifications.
 The gRPC client request provides the next index which is incremented after each iteration.
-This lets you inspect previous notification as needed.
+This lets you inspect previous notifications as needed.
 ```go
 func (p *Client) watchNotif() {
 	p.Log.Info("Notification watcher started")